|'Dr. Deep' is redefining the human element |

 Michael has held several positions and appointments in institutional diving safety including interim/Diving Safety Officer for NOAA's Caribbean Marine Research Center (1999-2006), interim Diving Safety Officer (2011-2012) for the University of Rhode Island, and a contract position (2009-2014) as Diving Safety Officer for the American Museum of Natural History in NYC.
-He is a lifetime member of the American Academy of Underwater Sciences (AAUS), and Marine Technology Society (MTS).
-Michael has stood out as a leader in the community since 1997 as a Hugh O'Brien Youth Leadership (HOBY) award recipient, and more recently with being recognized as one of Rhode Island's '40 Under 40' (2007) by the Providence Business News.
-In late 2007, he earned membership in the prestigious Explorers Club.
+He is a lifetime member of both the American Academy of Underwater Sciences (AAUS), and Marine Technology Society (MTS).
+Michael has stood out as a leader in the community since 1997 as a Hugh O'Brien Youth Leadership (HOBY) award recipient, followed with being recognized as one of Rhode Island's '40 Under 40' (2007) by the Providence Business News, and most recently being awarded the 2014 MTS Young Professionals Award.

-Currently, Michael holds an appointment as co-Chairperson of the Marine Technology Society's Diving Committee, and guest edited the 2013 MTS Special Issue on Diving Technology & Techniques.
+Currently, Michael holds an appointment as co-Chairperson of the Marine Technology Society's Diving Committee, and recently guest edited the 2013 MTS Special Issue on Diving Technology & Techniques.
 His program development efforts in deep human scientific exploration of the mesophotic realm have resulted in multiple funding awards through the National Geographic Society's Waitt Grants Program.
 Evolutions of this work remain a priority, with the project providing the experimental test platform for numerous related ventures.

 2012 marked the groundbreaking of the ‘Lombardi Undersea Resource Center’ in Rhode Island, to provide a physical home for Michael’s entrepreneurial undersea exploits, with an emphasis on research and development of advanced manned diving systems.
 In 2013, Michael was invited by the JF White Contracting Co. to partake in the first training program on the Nuytco Research Ltd. Exosuit Atmospheric Diving System.
 Michael has since partnered with J.F.
 White to incubate program development work to take scientific diving to 1000fsw using this exciting new technology.